SLVSD14A June 2017 – June 2020 DRV10983-Q1

-The high-impedance mode has a faster settle-down time, but could result in a surge on VCC.
+In the high-impedance state, the phase current has a faster settle-down time, but that could result in a surge on VCC.
 Manage this with appropriate selection of either a clamp circuit or by providing sufficient capacitance between VCC and GND.
 If the voltage surge cannot be contained and if it is unacceptable for the application, then select the recirculate mode.
 When selecting the recirculate mode, select the IPDClk[1:0] bits to give the current in the motor windings enough time to decay to 0.